MikroElektronika/mikrosdk_click_v2/clicks/thermo24/README.md

 ## Example Description

-> This example demonstrates the use of Thermo 24 click board by reading and displaying the temperature measurements.
+> This example demonstrates the use of Thermo 24 Click board by reading and displaying the temperature measurements.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and logger, then performs the software reset of the click board and reads and displays its serial number.
+> Initializes the driver and logger, then performs the software reset of the Click board and reads and displays its serial number.

 ```c